Raken001/Quizify/README.md

 ```

 #### MongoDB
-MongoDB collections will be created automatically when the application runs.
+MongoDB collections for questions and flashcards will be created automatically when the application runs.

 ## Running the Application